 SELF-ORGANISATION AND REORGANISATION

 Our score is one device that we have developed for deepening our attention towards a level of vitality operating beneath or below a ‘structural’ level of organisation; in turn, providing a framework for bringing-into-relation different figures and practices as a means of re-organisation.
-Beyond attending to the qualitative sense of how-ness, our research asks ‘how else?’
-How does artistic research support the production of ourselves, our subjectivity — our being-with others, our being-in-the-world — as otherwise?
-We anatomise and separate the practices and dynamics that comprise the process of collaboration artistic exploration to test how they might be diagrammatically reconfigured otherwise, unexpectedly; in turn, how we ourselves also might be configured differently in and through this experience.
-In this sense, our use of the score seeks also to constitute new, experimental ways in which we can become re-organised as an ethico-aesthetic practice.
-This experimentation with a diagrammatic paradigm or praxis for ethico-aesthetic reorganisation offers a practical articulation of Gilles Deleuze and Félix Guattari’s concept of rhizome that “is open and connectable in all of its dimensions; it is detachable, reversible, susceptible to constant modification.
+Yet, beyond attending to the qualitative sense of how-ness, our research also asks ‘how else?’10 How does artistic research support the production of ourselves, our subjectivity — our being-with others, our being-in-the-world — as otherwise?
+We anatomise and separate the practices and dynamics that comprise the process of collaboration artistic exploration to test how they might be diagrammatically reconfigured differently, even unexpectedly; in turn, how we ourselves also might be configured differently in and through this experience.
+In this sense, our use of the score seeks also to constitute new, experimental ways through which we can become re-organised as an ethico-aesthetic practice.
+This experimentation with a diagrammatic paradigm or praxis for ethico-aesthetic reorganisation can be conceived as a practical articulation of Gilles Deleuze and Félix Guattari’s concept of the rhizome that “is open and connectable in all of its dimensions; it is detachable, reversible, susceptible to constant modification.
 It can be torn, reversed, adapted to any kind of mounting, reworked by an individual, group, or social formation.
-It can be drawn on a wall, conceived of as a work of art, constructed as a political action or as a meditation.”8
+It can be drawn on a wall, conceived of as a work of art, constructed as a political action or as a meditation.”11

-Within a rhizomatic diagrammatic model, there is no centre; all parts have the capacity to be connected to all parts, any point can be broken and reattached to another.9 Likewise, we consider our acts of separation and categorisation as a means for activating new connections.
-We conceive our score and the milieu constituted through its very activation in ecosophical terms.
-Guattari outlines an “ethico-aesthetic aegis of an ecosophy” — comprising the ‘three ecologies’ of “environment, social relations and human subjectivity”10— involving the cultivation of an ecological praxis, “specific practices that will modify and reinvent the ways in which we live […] it will be a question of literally reconstructing the modalities of ‘group-being’ [l’êtreen-groupe], not only through ‘communicational’ interventions but through existential mutations driven by the motor of subjectivity.”11 This notion of an ecology or even ecosystem of practices resonates with our conceptualisation of the score: we conceive it as a living organism more than a system of organisation.
+Within a rhizomatic diagrammatic model, there is no centre; all parts have the capacity to be connected to all parts, any point can be broken and reattached to another.12 Likewise, we consider our acts of separation and categorisation as a means for activating new connections.
+Here, we conceive our score and the milieu constituted through its very activation in ecosophical terms.
+Guattari outlines an “ethico-aesthetic aegis of an ecosophy” — comprising the ‘three ecologies’ of “environment, social relations and human subjectivity”13— involving the cultivation of an ecological praxis, “specific practices that will modify and reinvent the ways in which we live […] it will be a question of literally reconstructing the modalities of ‘group-being’ [l’être-en-groupe], not only through ‘communicational’ interventions but through existential mutations driven by the motor of subjectivity.”14 This notion of an ecology or even ecosystem of practices resonates with our conceptualisation of the score: we conceive it as a living organism more than a system of organisation.
 It pulses with a sense of liveness, aliveness; it has the capacity to develop and grow.

 CONDITIONS OF ARISING

 Yet, herein lies a dilemma, how do we revisit and reactivate the qualities of specific figures, whilst also retaining or returning a sense of their dynamic vitality?
-How do we avoid, as Alva Noë cautions, our figures from becoming empty ‘symbolisations of an idea’; at worst, a ‘hollow shell’ dispossessed of its aliveness?14 Whilst we have been able to articulate the qualities of a figure and even identify concrete examples of its articulation, how can we avoid fixing the specific form that a figure should take?
-How do we ‘let go’ of our preconceptions of what a specific figure ‘looks like’, attending rather more to how it ‘feels’.
-As Arteaga reflects on the figures, “We cannot move straight forward to it — it is not an ‘it’.15 Significantly, the live process of activating the figures through the use of the score, requires a radical letting go of the original form in order to per-form it again, where in Erin Manning’s terms, “to begin is to begin again, differently, impossibly, impractically.
-It is to begin not with the form but with the force of the more-than as articulated by the welling diagram the event calls forth.”16 In attempting to re-meet a named figure, one must re-find a way of finding it again in its vitality: this is not simply a case of repetition.
+How do we avoid, as Alva Noë cautions, our figures from becoming empty ‘symbolisations of an idea’; at worst, a ‘hollow shell’ dispossessed of its aliveness.17 Whilst we have been able to articulate the qualities of a figure and even identify concrete examples of its articulation, how can we avoid fixing the specific form that a figure should take?
+How do we let go of our preconceptions of what a specific figure looks like, attending rather more to how it feels.
+As Arteaga reflects on the figures, “We cannot move straight forward to it — it is not an ‘it’.”18 Significantly, the live process of activating the figures through the use of the score, requires a radical letting go of the original form in order to per-form it again, where in Erin Manning’s terms, “to begin is to begin again, differently, impossibly, impractically.
+It is to begin not with the form but with the force of the more-than as articulated by the welling diagram the event calls forth.”
+19 In attempting to re-meet a named figure, one must re-find a way of finding it again in its vitality: this is not simply a case of repetition.
 For as Manning elaborates, “No movement can be cued, aligned to or performed in the same way twice […] What emerges as a dance of attention cannot be replicated.
-It is not a thing, a form.”17
+It is not a thing, a form.”20

-So, how does one reactivate the embodied diagrammatics of the scored choreo-graphic figure, so as to reencounter or re-find the experience in its dynamic vitality?
-Here, as Manning suggests, “The diagram does not pre-exist its shaping […] The diagram that may have seemed to be an individual form now reveals itself to be an emergent multiplicity.”18 For Manning, what is required is the ecology of a ‘diagrammatic praxis’ where, “Spacing and bodying transindividuate, fashioning a multiple singularity: a body-diagrammatic.
-The body-diagrammatic is a procedural ‘I’ that stands not for the subject but for individuation … making felt the merging of topological registers of co-constitution: space-bodying, time-spacing.”19 She uses the term biogram for describing a ‘becoming-body’ that “has no fixed form”20, that “makes itself felt in the intensive passage from one intensity – one series – to another … The biogram cannot represent anything because it has no pregiven form … The biogram propels a process of determining that always resists final form.”21
+Here, as Manning suggests, “The diagram does not pre-exist its shaping […] The diagram that may have seemed to be an individual form now reveals itself to be an emergent multiplicity.”21 So, how does one reactivate the embodied diagrammatics of the scored choreo-graphic figure, so as to re-encounter or re-find the experience in its dynamic vitality?
+For Manning, what is required is the ecology of a ‘diagrammatic praxis’ where, “Spacing and bodying transindividuate, fashioning a multiple singularity: a body-diagrammatic.
+The body-diagrammatic is a procedural ‘I’ that stands not for the subject but for individuation … making felt the merging of topological registers of co-constitution: space-bodying, time-spacing.”22 She uses the term biogram for describing a ‘becoming-body’ that “has no fixed form”23, that “makes itself felt in the intensive passage from one intensity – one series – to another … The biogram cannot represent anything because it has no pregiven form … The biogram propels a process of determining that always resists final form.”24

 Whilst figure is the term that we use for referring to a ‘local’ instance of figuring incarnating as content modality — the point at which figuring becomes recognisable, even nameable — our intent has been towards the production of choreo-graphic figures within which there is more than one arising of a figure figuring.
 Choreo-graphic: the hyphen, a deviating line, holding two terms in proximity whilst also keeping them apart.
 Choreo: more than one or in relation to another, as in chorus, as in group, always a communication between.
 Graphic: the possibilities and sensitivities of inscription (of moving, drawing and writing and the modalities in between), not just for describing — representing or reproducing that which already exists — but as much a dynamic happening, capable also of bringing about, constituting, transforming.
 Here, the specificity of this online exposition has enabled us to construct possibilities for the choreo-graphic figure that were not possible through the process of live exploration alone.
 Specifically, within this exposition our figures can truly appear as multimodal, multidimensional, durational intensities, the performed entanglement of visual-spatial, verbal-linguistic, bodily-kinesthetic sensibilities.

-The format of the exposition allows us to attend better to the rhythmic interplay of heterogeneous durations in the constitution of ethical relations, revealing a sense of polyrhythmic or even idiorhythmic micro-temporalities operating between, beneath and below the more ‘readable’ temporal dynamics of chronological — perhaps even anthropocentric — time.23 Here, as philosopher Henri Bergson asserts, “In reality there is no one rhythm of duration; it is possible to imagine many rhythms which, slower or faster, measure the degree of tension of different kinds of consciousness.”24 Indeed, it is not a case of just zooming into different durational intensities, but rather a gentle practice of attending to — or at least acknowledging — their simultaneity.
-By sharing our research through its various documents our intent is not to undermine the experiential encounter with the live process itself, but rather to consider how the performing document might have a liveness of its own, always evolving, always in transition.
-Less as an indexical record of ‘being there’, the performance document is approached as a malleable material that can be dislocated from its originary historical context, to be brought into new configurations.25 Here then, the technological affordances and limitations of the exposition format open up new possibilities for exploring the performativity of the research document.
-In these terms, the research catalogue is approached as a ‘strange tool’ that has helped facilitate the ‘scoring of an aesthetic encounter’ with our artistic research, a device for both organising and also (re)organising our research materials as an experiential event.
+The format of the exposition allows us to attend better to the rhythmic interplay of heterogeneous durations in the constitution of ethico-aesthetic relations, revealing a sense of polyrhythmic or even idiorhythmic micro-temporalities operating between, beneath and below the more ‘readable’ temporal dynamics of chronological — perhaps even anthropocentric —time.27 Here, as philosopher Henri Bergson asserts, “In reality there is no one rhythm of duration; it is possible to imagine many rhythms which, slower or faster, measure the degree of tension of different kinds of consciousness.”28 Indeed, it is not a case of just zooming into different durational intensities, but rather a gentle practice of attending to — or at least acknowledging — their simultaneity.
+Here then, the technological possibilities and limitations of the exposition format open up new approaches for exploring the performativity of the research document itself.
+In these terms, the research catalogue is considered as a ‘strange tool’ that has helped facilitate the ‘scoring of an aesthetic encounter’ with our artistic research, a device for both organising and also (re)organising our research materials as an experiential event.

 Indeed, the theoretical basis and a methodological exposition of our enquiry have already been outlined in the publication, Choreo-graphic Figures: Deviations from the Line, (eds.)
 Emma Cocker, Nikolaus Gansterer, Mariella Greil, (Berlin: de Gruyter, 2017).
 For example, see the chapters 'Becoming Undisciplinary', pp. 37 — 47; ‘Figuring > < Figure’, pp. 69 — 81, and ‘Embodied Diagrammatics’, pp. 315 — 331.